 Seoul

-Seoul (established as the Joseon capital in 1394) is often read as South Korea’s clearest self-portrait: disciplined, fast-moving, and intensely contemporary, yet anchored by ritual and memory.
+Seoul (first established as Wiryeseong in 18 BC) is often read as South Korea’s clearest self-portrait: disciplined, fast-moving, and intensely contemporary, yet anchored by ritual and memory.
 Arrival is a study in contrasts, where glass towers and neon corridors give way to palace walls and quiet courtyards, and older street patterns persist in pockets of workshops, tea houses, and small cafes.

 Its modern identity was forged through rupture and rebuilding, and that pressure still shapes the city’s tempo: long hours, high expectations, and a public life that runs late.
 Technology, design, and entertainment project Seoul globally, but daily life is equally defined by etiquette, education, and a careful negotiation between hierarchy and openness, with the Han River and nearby mountains keeping the metropolis in constant dialogue with its terrain.